JosephRossCajulis/EZMongo/README.md

 # EZMongo.NET
 ## What is EZMongo.NET
-EZMongo is a class library that allows .NET developers to implement MongoDB Create, Read, Update and Delete (CRUD) operations to your code.
+EZMongo is a class library that allows .NET developers to implement MongoDB Create, Read, Update and Delete (CRUD) operations against a single collection.
 With methods for CRUD operations, just provide information (connection string and name of the collection) when creating a new instance and you are good to go.

 ## How it works?